treeverse/lakeFS/docs/howto/garbage-collection/standalone-gc.md

 To delete the objects marked by the GC, you'll need to read the `deleted.csv` file, and manually delete each address from AWS.

-It is recommended to move all the marked objects to a different bucket instead of deleting them directly.
+We recommend to start by backing up the marked objects on a different bucket before deleting them.
+Then, deleting them directly from the backup location.

-Here's an example bash script to perform this operation:
+Here's an example bash script to perform a backup:
 ```bash
 # Change these to your correct values
 storage_ns=<storage namespace (s3://...)>